Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Performance and Limitations

-\textbf{Color representations:} The applicability of our package to \texttt{DMSimpt} models stems from the fact that these models feature colored particles exclusively in the $\mathbf{3}$ or $\bar{\mathbf{3}}$ representations of $SU(3)_c$.
-Consequently, the implemented Sommerfeld effect is restricted to $\mathbf{3} \otimes \mathbf{3}$ and $\overline{\mathbf{3}} \otimes \mathbf{3}$ processes, while BSF is currently limited to the $\overline{\mathbf{3}} \otimes \mathbf{3}$ channels.\footnote{In Ref.~\cite{Becker:2022iso} it has been shown that the impact of $\mathbf{3} \otimes \mathbf{3}$ bound states have a negligible impact if the two particles forming bound states have equal mass.} \\ Extending SE+BSF4DM to other representations, such as color-octet mediators, would allow to study a larger class of models, but also require more involved color decompositions for both the SE and BSF.
+Beyond extensions related to the relic density computation itself, the package is currently applicable if particles transform in the (anti)-fundamental representation of $SU(3)_C$.
+Extending \texttt{SE+BSF4DM} to other representations, such as color-octet mediators, would allow to study a larger class of models, but also require more involved color decompositions for both the SE and BSF.